ukparliament/ontologies/meta/share/spreadsheet-talk.md

 Pivoting tables

-Using formulas to look up values from a sheet / column
+Using formulas to look up values from a sheet / column < construct url

 # Website made of spreadsheets